RascalSoftware/RAT/docs/source/contrastsClass.rst

 Domains Contrasts Class
 -----------------------
-The Domains Contrasts Class is a contrasts class with extra parameters for the Domains calculation.
+The Domains Contrasts Class is a simplified model only contrasts class for the Domains calculation.

 Reference
 ---------